Monument Resource Center

-At Monument, our Team offers what we call Private Wealth Design: A customized, collaborative approach to turning a wealth of diverse opinions, resources, and ideas into a design that represents the life YOU want to live.
+Your wealth advisor will take a customized, collaborative approach to turning a wealth of diverse opinions, resources, and ideas into a plan that represents the life YOU want to live.
 It starts with asking “What’s the money for?” and frames decisions and actions to align with YOUR big picture, creating a living blueprint that evolves and adapts over the years to your shifting wants and needs.

-While every Private Wealth Design (PWD) looks different, you can expect:
+Because every wealth plan looks different, you should expect:

 - A wide-ranging discovery session and audit of your financial life as it currently exists to create clarity surrounding the factors that will drive your final design.